 3D OCT DIGITAL RETINAL SCANS AND PHOTOGRAPHY

-We have always believed in the need to stay abreast of all the latest developments in technology and believe that it is through clinical differentiation that patients visit our practice.
+We have always believed in the need to stay up to date with all of the latest developments in technology, offering our patients the very best.

 OCT technology is the next generation in imaging the internal structures of the eye.
 The unique way in which the image is formed means that for the first time it is possible to see below the surface of the retina and view the microscopic layers beneath.
 This is of profound importance in determining the precise diagnosis of visual problems and in helping us guide patients on the treatment options possible.

 Everyone would benefit from OCT scans, we can now see to a much higher resolution including changes to the retinal thickness (down to the nearest micron), which can be the earliest sign of eye problems.

 The scanning procedure is painless and is similar to having a photograph taken, but with the camera positioned close to the eye.
 Nothing touches the eye and there is no discomfort during the scan.